abiri/netsec-challenge-hs17/mininet-wifi/krack-2017/README.md

 ### Observe traffic

-Before reading traffic with wireshar, start the default interface **hwsim0** as described in the manual (p.
+Before reading traffic with Wireshark, start the default interface **hwsim0** as described in the manual (p.
 31):

 `mininet-wifi> sh ifconfig hwsim0 up`